 - Other Factors – like exposure to radiation or harmful chemicals, exposure to high temperatures, drugs, alcohol, tobacco, stress, obesity, tumors, etc…

 Diagnosis Most male infertility can be diagnosed with the help of semen analysis and scrotal scan.
-In few cases a more thorough examination may be needed.
-For semen analysis, sample is collected after 24-72 hours of abstinence.
+In a few cases, a more thorough examination may be needed.
+For semen analysis, the sample is collected after 24-72 hours of abstinence.
 While analyzing the sample, the volume of semen, color, sperm count motility, shape, etc…are checked.
-A sperm count of 40 to 300 million is considered as normal count, if the count is less than 15 million, it is considered as oligospermia, and if sperms are absent in the semen it is known as azoospermia.
-At least 30% of the sperms should have normal morphology and motility should be minimum 50%.
-A semen volume of 2.5-4 ml is considered as normal.
+A sperm count of 40 to 300 million is considered as normal count if the count is less than 15 million, it is considered as oligospermia, and if sperms are absent in the semen it is known as azoospermia.
+At least 30% of the sperms should have normal morphology and motility should be a minimum 50%.
+A semen volume of 2.5-4 ml is considered normal.

 We see many childless couples thronging at the numerous infertility centers with the fond hope of having a child but these treatments are not only exorbitantly priced but with their side effects drain the couple physically, emotionally and financially.
-Now days we find people opting for homeopathy as it is not only safe with any side effects but also rectify the underlying problem.
-It’s potent medication is selected carefully by individualizing a patient based on their physical, mental and emotional symptoms.
-At Dr Care Homeopathy, it’s team of well experienced doctors have treated many such cases of infertility successfully.
+Nowadays we find people opting for homeopathy as it is not only safe with any side effects but also rectify the underlying problem.
+Its potent medication is selected carefully by individualizing a patient based on their physical, mental and emotional symptoms.
+At Dr. Care Homeopathy, its team of well-experienced doctors has treated many such cases of infertility successfully.